Key Takeaways:

 Similarities Between Copyright Violation and Plagiarism

-• Both can harm the original creator by denying them credit, recognition, and/or financial gain.
+This leads to another critical similarity: both practices can significantly harm the original creator by denying them credit, recognition, and potential financial gain.

-• Both can occur in a variety of creative works, including written works, artwork, music, and other forms of media.
+Additionally, both copyright infringement and plagiarism can manifest in a variety of creative works, including written texts, artwork, music, and digital media.

-• Both require an understanding of intellectual property rights and respect for the creative work of others.
+Both issues require a solid learning of intellectual property rights and a respect for the creative efforts of others.

 How is Copyright Infringement Related to Plagiarism?